Staffordshire Hoard: The Most Exquisite Anglo-Saxon Gold Collection

 One of the exquisite gold pieces of the Staffordhsire Hoard.
 (Birmingham Museums)

-Herbert was using a metal detector to search farmland in the village of Hammerwich, in Staffordshire, England that had recently been plowed, when his metal detector signaled that he had found a metal object.
+Herbert was using a metal detector to search farmland in the village of Hammerwich, in Staffordshire, England, that had recently been plowed, when his metal detector signaled that he had found a metal object.
 He would soon discover that he, literally and figuratively, had struck gold.
-Herbert’s find is the largest known hoard of Anglo-Saxon gold and metal, containing over 3500 pieces.
+Herbert’s find is the largest known hoard of Anglo-Saxon gold and metal, containing over 3,500 pieces.

 At this point, he realized the site must be of great historical significance, and that there was likely more gold than he could ever recover on his own.
-Herbert contacted Duncan Slarke, the Finds Liaison Officer for the Staffordshire and West Midlands Portable Antiquities Scheme, and the owner of the land granted permission for an excavation of the land.
+Herbert contacted Duncan Slarke, the Finds Liaison Officer for the Staffordshire and West Midlands Portable Antiquities Scheme, and the owner of the land granted permission for an excavation of the area.

 An announcement of the find was made on September 24, 2009, and a website showcasing the pieces received more than ten million views within a week.
 The pieces from the hoard were put on display at the Birmingham Museum & Art Gallery, until they were declared to be a “treasure,” and therefore property of the Crown, valued at 3.285 million pounds (approximately 5.4 million dollars).

 Gold artifact from the hoard.
 (The Potteries Museum & Art Gallery)

 Another excavation took place in 2010, not to find additional pieces, but to look for other dating and environmental evidence.
 In 2012, additional pieces were found during another excavation of the site, and were again declared to be treasure and property of the Crown.